 Lark Creek Grill (Terminal 2, main hallway)

-I’ve eaten here more times than any other restaurant in any other airport, and I keep coming back because it’s that damn good (and has a solid bar).
+I’ve eaten here more times than any other restaurant in any other airport, and I keep coming back because it’s that gosh darn good (and has a solid bar).
 If you’re getting eggs in the morning, ask for the tomatillo sauce on the side.
-It shall change you, and your perception of airport food.
+It shall change you, and your perception of airport food forevermore.